+William Medlicott

-William Medlicott Chairman of the Trustee
+Chairman of the Trustee

-Date: 23rd July 2021
+Date: 18 July 2023

-Report on Actuarial Liabilities
+Report on Actuarial Liabilities (forming part of the Trustee Report)

 Under Section 222 of the Pensions Act 2004, every scheme is subject to the Statutory Funding Objective, which is to have sufficient and appropriate assets to cover its technical provisions.
 The technical provisions represent the present value of the benefits members are entitled to, based on pensionable service at the valuation date or date of leaving if earlier.
-This is assessed using the assumptions agreed between the Trustee and the Employer and set out in the Statement of Funding Principles dated 11 December 2019, which is available to the Fund members on request.
+This is assessed using the assumptions agreed between the Trustee and the Employer and set out in the Statement of Funding Principles dated 8 March 2023, which is available to the Fund members on request.

-The most recent full actuarial valuation of the Fund was carried out as at 1 January 2019.
-Since that date actuarial updates have been carried out as at 1 January 2020 and 1 January 2021.
+The most recent full actuarial valuation of the Fund was carried out as at 1 January 2022.

+1 January 2022

-1 January 2021 1 January 2020 1 January 2019 The value of the technical provisions was £176.4m £163.1m £152.3m The value of the assets was £162.6m £161.4m £144.1m
+The value of the technical provisions was £196.6m

+The value of the assets was £178.7m